erlang/otp/xcomp/README.md

     `configure` will fail unless this variable is set.
 Since no default value is used, `configure` will try to figure this out automatically.

+*   `erl_xcomp_double_middle` - `yes|no`.
+No default.
+If `yes`, the
+    target system must have doubles in "middle-endian" format.
+If `no`, it has "regular" endianness.
+This can often be automatically detected, but not always.
+If not automatically detected, `configure` will fail unless this variable is set.
+Since no default value is used, `configure` will try to figure this out automatically.

 *   `erl_xcomp_clock_gettime_cpu_time` - `yes|no`.
 Defaults to `no`.
 If `yes`,
     the target system must have a working `clock_gettime()` implementation that can be used for retrieving process CPU time.